chef-boneyard/chef-web-docs-2016/includes_definition/SAVE_includes_definition_migrate_after_by_platform_rhel.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.
+..
+Keep this example---it's useful for showing the progression of a pre-12.5 definition translated to a post-12.5 custom resource, but also to show how the custom resource patterns can be used to remove complexity from resources by eliminating logic, like if statements.
+These may get re-published someday.

-The following example shows the previous definition, but broken down to be a custom resource specific to the |debian| platform:
+The following example shows the previous definition, but broken down to be a custom resource specific to the |redhat enterprise linux| platform:

 .. code-block:: ruby